front-end-summer19/session-2/readme.md

 ## Mongoose Model.create

 We used `create()` in our import function in order to add multiple documents to our Recipes collection.
 Our POST handler uses the same method to add a single Recipe to the collection.
-Once added, the response is the full new Recipe's JSON object.
+Once added, the response is the new Recipe's JSON object.

 Edit `recipe-controllers.js`: